 The downside to this guitar is its price, but it’s still more affordable than higher-end models made by Martin or Taylor.

 - Great value.
-This acoustic guitar maker has found its sweet spot in making guitars for beginner to intermediate players on tight budgets.
+This acoustic guitar maker has found its sweet spot in making guitars for new to intermediate players on tight budgets.

 - First to put pickups on acoustics.
 Takamine is credited with being the first company to incorporate pickups into their acoustics, solving a big issue for singer-songwriters who were getting tired of playing in front of a mic.